 "That's really brilliant Sirius," I said, and I noted how he beamed with pride.
 "But I think Hackett wants to see only the stuff we've done in class."

 He thought about it for a couple of seconds.
 "Probably, but this way is much more interesting."

 "Agreed, but I don't know how to do half those things you said.
 Which could end up very badly indeed."
 At least the truth thing made it easy to admit things like that.
-I didn't have to ponder over the wording, and work up the courage to bring myself to say things.
+I didn't have to ponder over the wording or work up the courage to bring myself to say things.
 They just flowed naturally.
 Though it didn't help with the after-feeling that bordered on shameful embarrassment.
 After all, a Ravenclaw admitting to a Marauder that they knew more than said Ravenclaw was hardly admirable.